dapphub/klab/acts.md

 if
     VGas >= 100000
 ```
-Notice that we don't need to specify the *entire*
+Notice that we don't need to specify the *entire* storage of our contract.
+The remaining storage locations are kept abstract, without any assumptions on what they may hold.

 Check out the [examples](examples) directory for more.